sohailmamdani/sohailmamdani.github.io/_posts/2017-04-24-from-jamf-to-chef-part-1.markdown

 <!-- more -->

 ### Context
 If you've been a Mac admin for long enough, you're likely to remember that your job did not really involved spending time in the weeds of a command-line interface.
-Being a Mac guy was a very visual thing; you had a tendency to scoff at Windows admin who'd drop into the command prompt for their silliness.
+Being a Mac guy was a very visual thing; you had a tendency to scoff at Windows admins who'd drop into the command prompt for their silliness.

 That's the kind of Mac admins that have been in the industry for a long time.
 The advent of Mac OS X (now macOS) did shift that with its UNIX underpinnings, but Mac admins hung on to their graphical ways for a long time - and still do.